Millennium Bridge, Manchester

 China Town

-Manchester has one of the biggest Chinatowns in the UK.
-Stepping through the picturesque gates into the district transports you into an authentic and surprisingly non-touristy slice of China.
+Manchester is home to one of the largest Chinatowns in the UK.
+Step through the stunning gates and you'll find yourself in an authentic, vibrant slice of China.

 Where to drink